Ideation (creative process)

-Ideation is the creative process of generating, developing, and communicating new ideas, where an idea is understood as a basic element of thought that can be either visual, concrete, or abstract.
+Ideation is the creative process of generating, developing, and communicating new ideas, where an idea is understood as a basic unit of thought that can be either visual, concrete, or abstract.
 Ideation comprises all stages of a thought cycle, from innovation, to development, to actualization.
 Ideation can be conducted by individuals, organizations, or crowds.
 As such, it is an essential part of the design process, both in education and practice.

 Criticism

 The word "ideation" has come under informal criticism as being a term of meaningless jargon, as well as being inappropriately similar to the psychiatric term for suicidal ideation.

 Methods and approaches

 There are many methods and approaches for ideation.
 A list of common ideation techniques is as follows: